probabilistic-numerics/probnum/README.md

 In the future we will provide [Jupyter notebooks](notebooks) to illustrate basic usage examples of implemented probabilistic numerics routines.

+## <a name="contributing">Contributing Code</a>
+This repository is currently under development and benefits from contribution to the code, examples or documentation.
+Please refer to the [contribution guide](CONTRIBUTING.md) before making a pull request.

+A list of core contributors to Probnum can be found [here](AUTHORS.md).

 ## <a name="license">License and Contact</a>
 This work is released under the [MIT License](LICENSE.txt).

 Please submit an [issue](https://github.com/probabilistic-numerics/probnum/issues/new) to report bugs or request changes.

-## <a name="contributing">Contributing Code</a>
-This repository is currently under development and benefits from contribution to the code, examples or documentation.
-Please refer to the [contribution guide](CONTRIBUTING.md) before making a pull request.